 |North Dakota||Primarily judicial|

 |Puerto Rico||Primarily judicial|

 |South Carolina||Primarily judicial|

 Mortgage foreclosure begins with the first missed payment, though a lender’s actions will escalate the more payments a homeowner misses.
 With the first missed payment, the mortgage lender won’t take the property back, or even issue a notice of default, but will reach out to the borrower to help them get payments back on track.

 The lender will also report a nonpayment or late payment to the credit bureaus and issue a late fee.

-Typically, lenders won’t issue a notice of default until three missed payments, or 90 days past due (this is standard practice, but lenders can issue a notice of default sooner than 90 days).
+Typically, lenders won’t issue a notice of default until the borrower defaults on three missed payments, or 90 days past due (this is standard practice, but lenders can issue a notice of default sooner than 90 days).
 Default is the precursor to foreclosure.

 Foreclosure Timeline: How Long Does Mortgage Foreclosure Take?